constellation-app/constellation-web/BACKEND_POC/readme.md

 5. Enter "use database docker-db";
 Use normal SQL commands to interrogate the database.

-## Message Broker
+## Update Subscription

+### Non-Web Client Subscription
-The default installation integrates a RabbitMQ message broker hooked into the Django application using the Celery package.
+A RabbitMQ message broker is hooked into the Django application using the Celery package.
 This implementation allows two key functionalities:
 1. long running tasks to be configured to run asynchronously.
 An example task **import_starfile_task** is found in **worker/tasks.py**.
 When triggered (via a call in the star file import code) a request to execute is placed on a queue and processed by one of the available Celery worker processes.
 Users can view the celery queues by going to **http://127.0.0.1:5555/**.
 Further information can be found at the link https://pypi.org/project/django-celery/.
 2. A set of RabbitMQ **Exchanges** are constructed that external applications can subscribe to using standard RabbitMQ/message broker functionality.
-The following exchanges are provided:
+The following exchanges are provided allowing subscribers to narrow their interest into specific object types:
     1. CONSTELLATION.Schema
+    2. CONSTELLATION.SchemaAttribDefGraph
+    3. CONSTELLATION.SchemaAttribDefVertex
+    4. CONSTELLATION.SchemaAttribDefTransaction
-    2. CONSTELLATION.Graph
+    5. CONSTELLATION.Graph
+    6. CONSTELLATION.GraphAttribDefGraph
+    7. CONSTELLATION.GraphAttribDefVertex
+    8. CONSTELLATION.GraphAttribDefTransaction
-    3. CONSTELLATION.Vertex
+    9. CONSTELLATION.Vertex
-    4. CONSTELLATION.Transaction
+    10. CONSTELLATION.Transaction
 3. A demo message consumer has been constructed called **sample_client.py** which can be run with the command **python sample_client.py** - run iin a virtual environment using the supplied **requirements.txt** configuration.
 This demo just sits in a loop and pulls messages off of the 4 identified exchanges which